-All sorts of people volunteer for many different reasons, but one thing that unites them all is that they find it challenging, rewarding and varied.
+Many people volunteer for different reasons, but one thing that unites them all is that they find it challenging, rewarding and varied.

-Volunteering can add a great deal to your life and the lives of those for whom you volunteer.
+Volunteering can add a great deal to your life, the lives of other people and the cause it stands for.
 It offers you a chance to become involved in a project or with an organisation you really care about as well as an opportunity to meet new and like-minded people.
-It also gives you the chance to try out something different to your 'everyday' job, which may lead on to new career options.
+It also gives you the chance to try out something different to your 'everyday' job, which may lead on to new career prosepcts.

 Community groups and organisations benefit from the input of volunteers by gaining a new and valued perspective on their work as well as the precious resource of time.
 Even a small commitment can have a lasting effect on an organisation and the people it represents.

 Here are some of the reasons why people chose to volunteer:

 - Make a positive difference